 A native of Medina, Ohio, Melissa attended Medina High School and John Carroll University.
 She and her husband Jeremy share two children together and their Cavapoo named Zelda.
 Melissa likes organizing and de-cluttering, interior design, and spending time with her family and friends.

 We are so blessed to have Debbie McCready as one of our Front Office receptionists.
 She came to Saint Ambrose with over 18 years of experience working as a catechist and as a staff member at other Catholic parishes.
 When asked what her best Saint Ambrose thought is, her answer is a simple yet significant one and that’s that “Saint Ambrose Parish is my home.”
 Originally, when Debbie started working at Saint Ambrose, she was Jane Baldwin’s right hand helping with Spiritual Life and Stewardship.
 They’ve joined forces again in our parish’s office.
 Debbie loves making phone calls to new parishioners and scheduling visits for them to meet with Father Bob.
-Debbie is also the Coordinator for our Peanut Butter & Jelly Brigade (PB&J Brigade).
+Debbie is also very involved in our Peanut Butter & Jelly Brigade (PB&J Brigade).

 Debbie graduated from Strongsville High School.
 She has two sons, Scott and Tim and is blessed with two grandsons.
 Debbie enjoys getting together with her four sisters for craft sessions!
 She also spends time serving on her neighborhood HOA.